top of page

 MUSIC

-The Choir of St. John on the Mountain is a, vital and vibrant part of our parish community.
-The Choir is intergenerational and includes professionals, semi-professionals, and talented volunteer singers who contribute 4-55 volunteer hours weekly to our parish, sharing their talents in ways that uplift, unite, and make transcendent our common prayer.
+The Choir of St. John on the Mountain is a vital and vibrant part of our parish community.
+The choir is intergenerational and includes semi-professionals and talented volunteer singers who their talents to uplift, unite, and make transcendent our common prayer.
+Choir members enjoy both exploring new, challenging repertoire and revisiting old favorites.
+They are passionate and devoted to both the music and each other.

-The Choir sings weekly at the 10:00 a.m.
-Sunday Eucharist, for special feast days throughout the year, and at occasional services of Choral Evensong as announced.
-Rehearsal is on Wednesday nights.
-Membership is open to all members of the community through interview with the Director of Music.
+The Choir sings weekly at the Rite II Sunday Eucharist, for special feast days throughout the year, and at occasional services of Choral Evensong as announced.
+Rehearsal is on Sundays following service.
+Membership is open to all members of the community.

 The Organs